MachineLemonade/docs/v0.10/ee-installation-gke.md

 Create your Kubernetes cluster:

-*NOTE - You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.*
+> Note: You can choose the machine type to use, but we recommend using larger nodes vs smaller nodes.

 ```
 $ gcloud container clusters create [CLUSTER_NAME] --zone [COMPUTE_ZONE] --machine-type n1-standard-8 --enable-autoscaling --max-nodes 10 --min-nodes 3
 ```